What’s the best sweetener? Agave nectar, honey, or maple syrup? All are high in sugars…

 So, liver is stressed, every time we eat foods rich in fructose.

 Nowadays, fructose is everywhere.
 Mainly, due to the high fructose corn syrup.
 It’s the main sweetener of almost every processed food.
 It’s high in soft drinks, as well.

 Furthermore, agave nectar contains much more fructose than even high fructose corn syrup.
 Increased fructose intake has been linked to non-alcoholic fatty liver disease, high blood pressure, insulin resistance, and cardiovascular events.
 Therefore, better avoid agave nectar, altogether.

 More about agave nectar and its health risks here.

 Honey is also pure sugar.
 Analytically, honey is approximately 43% glucose and 50% fructose.

 A tablespoon of honey has 64 calories, and only traces of many vitamins and minerals.
-In no way, we can depend on honey to meet the daily requirements of minerals and vitamins.
+So, too much honey can make us gain weight.

 Certainly, honey contains antioxidants (1).
 Antioxidants fight free radicals in the human body, protecting us from diseases.

 But, honey has a high Glycemic Index.
 According to the University of Sydney, honey has a Glycemic Index of 58.
 That’s pretty high.